yungjakey/ptdata-social-media-enrichment/README.md

 # Social Media Analytics Enrichment

-A serverless AWS Lambda function that enriches social media analytics data using OpenAI's language models.
-This service processes social media metrics and post details to generate AI-powered insights.
+This project enriches social media data using AWS Glue/Athena for data extraction and OpenAI for content analysis.

 ## Architecture